An editathon can be anything you want it to be!

 Q: How do I create an event page?

-Although if you are not mad keen on Html markup then use the Programs and Events Dashboard for preparing and managing your event.
+Use the Programs and Events Dashboard for preparing and managing your event.